drenn08/rock-rankers-api/docs/Tutorials/rock-rankers environment set-up.md

    ]
 ```

-You should see the list of users.
+You should see the list of bands.

-If you receive an error in any step of the procedure, investigate, and correct the error before continuing.
+If you receive an error in any step of the procedure investigate.
+Correct the error before
+continuing.
 Some common situations that cause errors include:

 1. You mistyped a command.
 2. You aren't in the correct directory.